mekkablue/Glyphs-Scripts/README.md

 * **New Edit tab with Bracket Layer glyphs:** Looks for all glyphs in the font that contain Bracket Trick Layers, and opens them in a new Edit tab.
 * **Show next/previous instance:** Jumps to next/previous instance in the preview section of the current Edit tab.
 Handy for attaching a keyboard shortcut to.
 * **Suggest instances:** Calculates distributions of weight values between your masters.
 Outputs into the macro window.
-* **Swap with Background Layer:** Swaps the foreground with the background.
-Attention: does not work properly yet when background is active.
-Sorry for any inconvenience.

 ## Metrics
 * **Adjust Kerning:** GUI to add a value to all kerning pairs, multiply all pairs by a value or round them by a value. *Needs Vanilla.*